 As we were working from the 19th century general arrangement drawing, it has been necessary to re-design this locomotive almost from first principles: this long and expensive process is now complete, proving an up-to-date 3D Solidworks CAD of the entire loco.
 A change to the boiler design, to allow us the widest possible range of options for the build, has also been done.

-Thus the locomotive project can now be re-vitalised, on a more professional basis, with a new and dedicated team of experts in charge.
+Quotations have been received from a number of locomotive manufacturers and so the locomotive project can be re-vitalised, on a more professional basis, with a new and dedicated team of experts in charge.
 Further updates will be published here and in the blog.

 Originally funded by the ‘2-4-0 Club’ – with sponsorship available for individual components – we have now made it even more simple for you to contribute towards this exciting project.
 Just click below to find out how you can help us return narrow gauge steam in Suffolk to where it rightly belongs!

 If you would like to help us build Blyth please click the Donate button below to send us a contribution through PayPal.